shahidirfan100/LinkedIn-Jobs-MCP-Server/README.md

 ## Usage Examples

-### Basic Job Search
+### Basic LinkedIn Job Search
 ```
-"Find remote Python developer jobs"
+"Find remote Python developer jobs on LinkedIn"
 ```

-### Advanced Search with Filters
+### Advanced LinkedIn Search with Filters
 ```
-"Search for senior software engineer positions in California,
+"Search for senior software engineer positions in California on LinkedIn,
 maximum 20 results, posted in the last week"
 ```

-### Multi-Board Search
+### LinkedIn Search with Salary Requirements
 ```
-"Find data scientist jobs on LinkedIn, Indeed, and Glassdoor
-in New York with salaries over $120k"
+"Find data scientist jobs on LinkedIn in New York with salaries over $120k"
 ```

-### Job Market Analytics
+### LinkedIn Job Market Analytics
 ```
-"Analyze the job market for React developers in San Francisco"
+"Analyze the job market for React developers in San Francisco on LinkedIn"
 ```

 ## Input